JeonghunLee/make_ex_libs/README.md

-Sample Example Makefile about Main program with static library
+## Sample Example Makefile
+This sample makefile about main program with static library is easy to make it.

+## File Structure

 $ tree -a -A
 tqq MainTest.c